thma/PolysemyCleanArchitecture/README.md

-availableSeats :: (Member Persistence r, Member Trace r) => Day -> Sem r Int availableSeats day = do trace $ "compute available seats for " ++ show day maybeList <- getKvs day let todaysReservations = fromMaybe [] maybeList return $ Dom.availableSeats maxCapacity todaysReservations
+availableSeats :: (Member Persistence r, Member Trace r) => Day -> Sem r Int availableSeats day = do trace $ "compute available seats for " ++ show day todaysReservations <- fetch day return $ Dom.availableSeats maxCapacity todaysReservations

+-- | fetch the list of reservations for a given day from the key value store.
+--   If no match is found, an empty list is returned. fetch :: (Member Persistence r, Member Trace r) => Day -> Sem r [Dom.Reservation] fetch day = do trace $ "fetch reservations for " ++ show day maybeList <- getKvs day return $ fromMaybe [] maybeList

 -- | the maximum capacity of the restaurant. maxCapacity :: Int